 Through developing an understanding of social learning systems and communities of practice you will aim to develop your own capacities for working with others in a practical way to bring about systemic change.
 Social learning and communities of practice are also at the forefront in managing.
 This material will be particularly useful to those who have encountered organisational structures that unhelpfully separate interconnected issues of change ( managing them in ‘silos’), or those who need to develop skills to work with multiple organisations.

-This course is ideal for those people who are in situations such as:
+This module is ideal for those people who are in situations such as:

 There are no entry requirements, but we do assume that you have already done some study up to HNC, HND or bachelors degree level in a relevant subject area, or have equivalent experience from your employment.